pkra/slides-JMM16/notes.md

   * Advent of responsive design earliest example perhaps, exploring the web's fluidity
   * Merging of media
     * text, audio, video merging => Youtube, Hannover project in this session,
-    * Computation, visualization, interactivity: Sage Math, IPython/Jupyter, mathJS, maximaJS
+    * Computation, visualization, interactivity: Sage Math, IPython/Jupyter, mathJS, CAS
 * more to come
   * Virtual reality (Vi Hart, MathBox)
 * search for the grain not just about standards, more orthogonal